 - Vaginal discharge tinged with blood

-- Vaginal bleeding after sexual intercourse
+- Vaginal bleeding and/or pain with sexual intercourse

 - Urinating more often

 - Pelvic pain

 These symptoms are not always signs of cervical cancer.
 However, it is important to discuss any symptoms with a doctor, since they may signal other health problems.

 Some people have an elevated risk of developing cervical cancer.
 Review the cervical cancer screening guidelines to see if you need to be tested.